leoloveisme/happybeings/README.md

 ********************

-This is a project for the book / screenplay series called Happy People.
+This is a project for the book / screenplay series called **Happy People**.

 Feel free to translate this book(s) into other languages and contribute in the existing ones.

 Feel free to fork or branch the story to your liking and if you are happy to just simply contribute, then by all means just contribute.

-The project is a FREE OPEN non commercial not for profit project!
+The project is a FREE, OPEN, non commercial, not for profit!

 Should you decide to contribute in / to the project, you will NOT receive ANY reward(s)!